Table of Contents

 The number one most dangerous accident caused in CA causing serious injury or death is the hit and run.
 Different accidents have various repercussions on the car accident victim’s body and the financial compensation they end up getting.

-Next, our lawyers will address some of the most dangerous types of and top causes of car accidents that have led to a minor injury, or serious injuries to an organ or body part, including the death of a motorist at the highway accident scene (DOA).
+Next, our lawyers will address some of the most dangerous types of and top causes of car accidents that have led to minor injury or serious injuries to an organ or body part, including the death of a motorist at the highway accident scene (DOA).

 These are often intersection accidents and are one of the most dangerous since one car hits the other on its side.
 Seatbelts do little in side-impact or T-bone collisions.
 The sides of the vehicle are not secure as doors can easily get damaged, while there are also often no airbags to protect drivers and cushion the impact.

 These can happen when the driver in the motor vehicle misinterprets the traffic signal and tries speeding through an intersection or other property.
 An accident like this will impede traffic, including large semi-trucks delivering goods.
-The entire economy suffers, including our supply chain when an accident is caused by a
+The entire economy suffers, including our supply chain, when a negligent party causes an accident.

 A motor vehicle traveling at 50 miles per hour crashes into a car coming towards the car at 50 miles per hour.
 The impact is comparable to an almost 100 miles per hour car crash.